 Customer Service Fail(s)

-Chances are, the executives running these companies have no idea their customers are being treated this way or that they’re losing money because of it.
+Chances are, the executives running these companies have no idea their customers are being mistreated or that they’re losing money because of it.
 They’ve lost all direct connection with their customer base other than the occasional statistical report.
 Other large businesses feel they can afford to lose sales, but it has been proven time and time again that even the biggest empires can come crashing down.
-It’s customer loyalty that provides a safety net.
-Small businesses value my hundred dollar orders and it shows.
+It’s customer loyalty that provides the strongest safety net.
+Small businesses value every order and it shows.

 14 Ways to Provide Exceptional Online Customer Support

 - If you want customer service excellence, hire excellent staff.
 Pay them a decent wage and treat them well.
 They need to be happy in their job to defend your company and work enthusiastically to please your customers.
 If you must go with a call centre, try to find one with happy staff.

 - Listen to your customer support team.
 They’re the front line contact with your customers and they know what works and what doesn’t.

 - Provide clear and specific guidelines to customer support staff, based in part on their feedback and experiences.